Gary Payton

-Gary Dwayne Payton Sr. (born July 23, 1968) is an American former professional basketball player who played the point guard position.
-Widely considered one of the greatest point guards of all time, he is best known for his 13-year tenure with the Seattle SuperSonics, where he holds franchise records in assists and steals.
+Gary Dwayne Payton Sr. (born July 23, 1968) is an American former professional basketball player who played in the National Basketball Association (NBA) for 17 seasons.
+Widely considered one of the greatest point guards of all time, he is best known for his 13-year tenure with the Seattle SuperSonics, where he holds franchise records in assists and steals and led them to an NBA Finals appearance.
 He also played with the Milwaukee Bucks, Los Angeles Lakers, Boston Celtics, and Miami Heat.
 Payton won an NBA championship with the Heat in 2006.
 Nicknamed "the Glove" for his defensive abilities, Payton was inducted into the Naismith Basketball Hall of Fame in 2013.
 In October 2021, Payton was named to the NBA 75th Anniversary Team.

 Payton is the first point guard to win the NBA Defensive Player of the Year award, and the only point guard winner in the award's first 39 years, until Marcus Smart was selected in 2022.
 He was selected to the NBA All-Defensive First Team nine times, an NBA record he shares with Michael Jordan, Kevin Garnett, and Kobe Bryant.
 He was also a nine-time NBA All-Star and a nine-time All-NBA Team member.
 Payton was called "probably as complete a guard as there ever was" by Basketball Hall of Famer Gail Goodrich.

-High school and college career
+Early life

-Born and raised in Oakland, California, Payton played high school basketball at Skyline High School, along with former NBA player Greg Foster, and headed north in 1986 to attend Oregon State University in Corvallis.
+Gary Dwayne Payton was born on July 23, 1968, in Oakland, California.
+He attended Skyline High School, where he excelled in basketball along with former NBA player Greg Foster.

+College career

+Payton attended Oregon State University in Corvallis.
 At one point, he wanted to attend The University of Texas at El Paso, but Don Haskins later rescinded his offer after Payton was deciding between UTEP and St. John's.
 In his sophomore year of high school, his grades plummeted and he was declared academically ineligible.
 His father encouraged him to focus on school, and he was allowed to play again.
 Throughout his four-year career at Oregon State, he became one of the most decorated basketball players in school history.

 During his senior season in 1989–90, Payton was featured in the cover story of Sports Illustrated on March 5 as the nation's best college basketball player.
 He was a consensus All-American, a three-time All-Pac-10 selection, and both the Pac-10 Defensive Player of the Year and conference Freshman of the Year in 1987.
 He was the MVP of the Far West Classic tournament three times, the Pac-10 Player of the Week nine times, and named to the Pac-10's All-Decade Team.
 At the time of his graduation, Payton held the school record for points, field goals, three-point field goals, assists, and steals – all of which he still holds today except for career points and three-point field goals.
 During his career at OSU, the Beavers made three NCAA tournament appearances and one NIT appearance.
 He was elected into OSU's Sports Hall of Fame in 1996.